270 Park Avenue (1960–2021)

-270 Park Avenue, also known as the JPMorgan Chase Tower and the Union Carbide Building, was a skyscraper in the Midtown Manhattan neighborhood of New York City.
+270 Park Avenue, also known as the JPMorgan Chase Tower and the Union Carbide Building, was a skyscraper in the Midtown Manhattan neighborhood of New York City, United States.
 Built in 1960 for chemical company Union Carbide, it was designed by the architects Gordon Bunshaft and Natalie de Blois of Skidmore, Owings & Merrill (SOM).
 The 52-story, 707 ft skyscraper later became the global headquarters for JPMorgan Chase.
 It was demolished in 2021 to make way for a taller skyscraper at the same address.
-At the time of its destruction, the Union Carbide Building was the tallest voluntarily demolished building in the world.
+At the time of its destruction, the Union Carbide Building was the tallest voluntarily demolished building in the world, and it remains the tallest voluntarily demolished building in the United States.

 The building occupied a full city block bounded by Madison Avenue, 48th Street, Park Avenue, and 47th Street.
 It was composed of two sections: a 52-story tower facing Park Avenue to the east and a 12-story annex facing Madison Avenue to the west, both surrounded by public plazas.
-About two-thirds of 270 Park Avenue was built atop two levels of underground railroad tracks, which feed directly into Grand Central Terminal to the south.
+About two-thirds of 270 Park Avenue was built over two levels of underground railroad tracks, which feed directly into Grand Central Terminal to the south.
 This not only prevented a basement from being built under most of the site but also required that the lobby be one story above ground level.
 Union Carbide's offices were designed around a grid of 5 by 5 ft modules.
 The offices contained flexible furnishings and partitions, as well as luminous ceilings.
 The Union Carbide Building received mixed reviews during its existence, and the presence of the building's plazas helped influence the 1961 Zoning Resolution.

 The site was occupied by the Hotel Marguery between 1917 and 1957.
 Union Carbide leased the land from New York Central Railroad (later Penn Central) and announced plans for the building in 1955.
 Union Carbide moved into its headquarters in 1960 and acquired the underlying land in 1976 after Penn Central went bankrupt.
 After three years of negotiations, Union Carbide agreed in 1978 to sell the building to Manufacturers Hanover Corporation.
 Manufacturers Hanover moved into 270 Park Avenue in 1980 and renovated the building.
 Through several mergers, Manufacturers Hanover became part of JPMorgan Chase, which announced plans to demolish the building in 2018.
 Despite preservationists' objections, the Union Carbide Building was demolished from 2019 to 2021.